Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

 {{< figure src="https://www.dropbox.com/scl/fi/96m8zb5yps9ffz9geheu7/Screenshot-2025-07-20-at-11.07.10-PM.png?rlkey=q4xtbxt3r50okrs2zo9vac2xq&st=fzobjxgt&raw=1" caption="Since 2016, web-scale recommender systems mostly use the cascade pipeline and DLRM-style 'Embedding & Interaction & Expert' model architectures." width="1800">}}

-In 2025, the tide seems to have finally turned after Meta's [HSTU](https://arxiv.org/abs/2402.17152) delivered the biggest model performance and business metric gains that the company has seen in years --- top companies such as Meta, Google, Netflix, Kuaishou, Xiaohongshu, Alibaba, Tencent, Baidu, and Meituan are starting to embrace a new "Generative Recommendation" (GM) paradigm, reframing the discriminating pAction prediction task to a generative task, akin to token prediction in language modeling.
+In 2025, the tide seems to have finally turned after Meta's [HSTU](https://arxiv.org/abs/2402.17152) delivered the biggest model performance and business metric gains that the company has seen in years --- other top companies such as Google, Netflix, Kuaishou, Xiaohongshu, Alibaba, Tencent, Baidu, and Meituan are starting to embrace a new "Generative Recommendation" (GM) paradigm, reframing the discriminative pAction prediction task to a generative task, akin to token prediction in language modeling.

 <!--more-->